 At Red & Black Music, we believe in free trade.
 This means that trade is left to its natural course without tariffs, quotas, or other restrictions.
-In the arts and creative industries, it means that the individual is free to take or leave work regardless of the rates rubber stamped by the trade unions.
-In music specifically, it means that the musician is sufficiently equipped to stipulate their own rates relative to their ability, availability and experience.

 We have experienced first hand a wide range of professionalism among musicians (documented in this blog).
 We believe that the rates should be relative to this: i.e., a musician cannot justify charging professional rates if they do not conduct themselves in a professional, accountable and reliable manner.
 We've seen it many times that musicians are too quick to adopt politically correct standpoints and 'blindly' quote Musicians' Union rates, but never think twice about the implications and repercussions of breaching a contractual agreement, even if it results in financial losses for the label and other musicians.
 In our opinion, this widens the disparity between available opportunities and musicians who are prepared to be compliant.